The Molecular Cloud Lifecycle I: Constraining H2 formation and dissociation rates with observations: Discussion

 The H$_2$ IR emission lines can be observed with JWST's complementary instruments: NIRSpec and MIRI.
 NIRSpec \citep{jakobsen2022} offers low resolution ($R=100$) prism spectroscopy over the entire wavelength range $\lambda=0.6-5.3$~$\mu$m, as well as medium-to-high resolution ($R=1000-2700$) gratings covering various wavelength intervals within this range.
 The MIRI instrument \citep{Bouchet2015} extends the observable H$_2$ IR line emission spectrum to longer wavelengths.

 No FUV instrument has had or currently has the ability to resolve the H$_2$ fluorescent lines over the large solid angles spanned by MCs.
 FUV H$_2$ emission from individual protoplanetary disks was measured by HST COS \citep{Herczeg2004,Herczeg2006} and rocket-borne experiments \citep{Hoadley2014,Hoadley2016}.
-Measurements spanning 70\% of the sky with the FIMS/SPEAR mission \citep{Jo2017} showed intense H$_2$ emission from star-forming regions across our Galaxy.
-However, the spectral resolution of less than 1,000 was too low to separate the fluorescent lines and determine the excitation conditions, while the spatial resolution of about $5^\prime$ was coarser than the clouds' scales of variation, leading to great uncertainty in characterizing the H$_2$ formation and dissociation rates in even the nearest clouds.
+Low spatial and spectral resolution measurements spanning 70\% of the sky with the FIMS/SPEAR mission \citep{Jo2017} showed intense H$_2$ emission from star-forming regions across our Galaxy.
+However, the spectral resolution of less than 1,000 was too low to separate individual fluorescent lines and determine the excitation conditions, while the spatial resolution of about $5^\prime$ was coarser than the clouds' scales of variation, leading to great uncertainty in characterizing the H$_2$ formation and dissociation rates in even the nearest clouds.

-Building on an initial proposal for a Medium Explorer-class space telescope \citep{Hamden2022}, we have refined the concept to match NASA's Small Explorer opportunity.
-This revised mission, named \textit{Eos}, is designed to measure FUV lines from nearby star-forming regions with spectral resolution $R>10,000$, sufficient to distinguish individual fluorescent lines. \textit{Eos} would achieve angular resolution of a few arcseconds over a spectrograph slit several degrees long, enabling detailed resolution of cloud structures while providing coverage adequate to assess global evolutionary states.
-This telescope would implement the measurement approach outlined in this paper, determining the extent of MCs out of CSS and addressing fundamental questions about cloud origins, evolution, and dispersal in their role as stellar nurseries.
+The lack of FUV observations of H$_2$ has inspired several mission concepts.
+Building on a well-received but not selected initial proposal for a Medium Explorer-class space telescope \citep{Hamden2022}, we have refined the concept to match NASA's Small Explorer opportunity.
+This revised mission, named \textit{Eos}, is designed to measure FUV lines from nearby star-forming regions with spectral resolution $R>10,000$, sufficient to distinguish individual fluorescent lines. \textit{Eos} will achieve an angular resolution of $<$ 10 arcseconds over a spectrograph slit several degrees long, enabling a detailed resolution of cloud structures while providing coverage adequate to assess global evolutionary states.
+The \textit{Eos} telescope will implement the measurement approach outlined in this paper, covering thousands of square degrees on the sky during a 2-year primary mission, and surveying nearly all nearby molecular clouds.
+A brief description of some of the mission objectives can be found in \citet{2024Hamden}. \textit{Eos} will, for the first time, determine the extent of MCs out of CSS and address fundamental questions about cloud origins, evolution, and dispersal in their role as stellar nurseries. \textit{Eos} will be proposed in 2025 to the expected NASA Small Explorer announcement of opportunity, with a launch date in the early 2030s.